mylabpcb/myCPU/Software/EncoderCLI/README.md

 ### Flagsmap
 The FlagsMap order corresponding to the binary string in the definition file, for the myCPU16, is: **FC, FN, FZ, FV**.
-The syntax of flagsMap is a value bit surrounded by mask symbol "*".
+The syntax of flagsMap is a string with a value bit surrounded by mask symbol "*".

 So, for example, a FlagsMap of **"\*\*1\*"** corresponding to an just enabled **FZ** flags combination.